senuka-b/rust-todoodle/README.md

 - Store todo information in a single `.json` file
 - Implement todo categorisation per-day
 - Display all todos:
-    - Organized by day
-    - Organized by completion
-    - Organized by due date
-    - Archived todos (completed todos)

 - Add colors to the UI
 - Add a simple search function